PotionSeeker/Primitive-Progress/README.md

 🧪 Development Status

-This mod is actively in development.
+This mod is in development (maybe?).
 Expect frequent updates, new features, and balance tweaks.
 Suggestions and feedback are welcome.